 In general, your room is considered a personal, private space.
-This privacy will be respected provided that the rights of your fellow residents are not violated (and no illegal activity is committed or suspected).

-The Director of Student Services & Residence Life, Associate Director of Student Services and Residence Life, Residence Supervisors, Residence Coordinators, and Residence Advisors reserve the right to enter a student's room at any time.
-Some examples of when an RA may enter a student's room: a radio/television has been left on and can be heard from the hallway or adjacent rooms, a concern for a student's safety/ wellbeing, etc. This right will be exercised with discretion and with all due regard to students' privacy.
+This privacy will be respected provided that the rights of your fellow residents are not violated and no illegal activity or violations of community standards are committed or suspected.
+The Director of Housing & Community Standards, Residence Supervisors, Residence Coordinators, Residence Advisors, and staff of the Facilities Management Office reserve the right to enter a student's room at any time to make repairs, ensure compliance with community standards and laws, and/or ensure the safety of the building, students, and community as a whole.
+Some examples of when an RA may enter a student's room: a television has been left on and can be heard from the hallway or adjacent rooms, a concern for a student's safety/well-being, etc. This right will be exercised with discretion and with all due regard to students' privacy.
 Whenever possible, a resident's room will not be entered without the student being present.
-Facilities Management staff may access the room to complete repairs and cleaning staff may access the room to complete scheduled cleaning.
+Please be reminded that Facilities Management staff may access the room to complete repairs, and cleaning staff may access the room to complete scheduled cleaning.